CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagebodyformat.md

 ## Summary

-The `EmailMessageBodyFormat` data type is used to define the format of an email body.
+The `EmailMessageBodyFormat` data type is used to represent the format of an email message body.

 | | |
 |-|-|